gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Grafana Access Control Application](/images/tutorial-extras/004-images/cloudflare-grafana-access-control.png)

 Scroll down to the bottom of the next page and click `Add Application`.
-You don't need to set up a specific Service Auth token for this, you just need to require that A service token is needed to access anything in Grafana except the stuff required for public dashboards.
-We'll set those up next.
+You don't need to set up a specific Service Auth token for this, you just need to require that any service token is needed to access Grafana except for viewing public dashboards.
+We'll set that Application and Policy up next.

 #### Grafana Public Dashboard Application & Policy